- Download our Moving to Rio de Janeiro Guide (PDF)

 Centro

-Centro is Rio's city centre and commercial heart.
-The area is a mix of old and new, where colonial architecture is seen sitting alongside modern skyscrapers.
+Centro is Rio’s city centre and commercial heart.
+The area is old, paired with new, where colonial architecture sits alongside modern skyscrapers.
 Major corporate and financial headquarters are housed in Centro.
 This area is likely to be where most expats work.

-Though not traditionally the area of choice to live in, some parts of Centro have experienced a revival in recent years, with some popular nightlife options popping up.
-In areas such as Lapa, many clubs, bars and restaurants dot the streets.
-The area is also home to many of Rio's historical buildings and museums, making it popular with tourists.
+Although not traditionally the area of choice to live in, some parts of Centro have experienced significant revival, with lively nightlife options well-established throughout the district.
+In areas such as Lapa, numerous clubs, bars and restaurants create a thriving bohemian atmosphere.
+The area is also home to many of Rio’s historical buildings and museums, including those in the Olympic Boulevard Cultural Area, which is popular with tourists.

-It's relatively easy to get around Centro as it's well connected by public transport, with the metro system travelling around the area.
+It’s relatively easy to get around Centro as it’s well connected by public transport, with the metro system and VLT (light rail) travelling around the area.
 Buses also provide a convenient means of transport.

 Further reading